stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 // 1. extend the provided `test` method const test = base.extend({
+  // note that custom fixture can also reuse existing fixtures such as `browser`
   darkPage: async ({ browser }, use) => {
     // this is before the fixture is used (similar to `beforeEach`) console.log("before custom fixture");